 People who are not having hypertension should also limit the intake of chips as they can increase the risk of hypertension.

 The sodium levels and other information is always available in the nutrition facts and most people don’t read it.
-For better understanding, you should read the nutrition information to get a better understanding of the ingredients added.
+For a better understanding, you should read the nutrition information to get a better understanding of the ingredients added.

 Alcohol is high in sugar and calories which in return is very bad for your health.
-It should be avoided by the people suffering from hypertension as it increases blood pressure and leads to obesity.
+It should be avoided by people suffering from hypertension as it increases blood pressure and leads to obesity.

 Alcohol prevents any blood pressure medicines to work effectively that you may be taking.
 AHA recommends the daily limitation of alcohol to two drinks a day for males and 1 drink per day for females.

-One small piece of pickle contains around 450 mg of sodium which increases the daily limitation very fast and it should be avoided by the people who are suffering from high blood pressure.
+One small piece of pickle contains around 450 mg of sodium which increases the daily limitation very fast and it should be avoided by people who are suffering from high blood pressure.

 These are some of the worst food that one can consume during hypertension.
-One should avoid eating it as these foods will increase the blood pressure and which in return will cause many health problems.
+One should avoid eating it as these foods will increase blood pressure and which in return will cause many health problems.

 Other Foods to Avoid